Working From Home Tips For Teachers

 Kathleen has two young children and works from home a lot.
 Here are some tips that might work for you:

 • Create a Flexible Schedule: Set a plan so the children know what’s on for the day.
-While you might not like the idea of a rigid schedule, having a basic routine can be a good idea because during times of uncertainty, patterns bring comfort.
+While you might not like the idea of a rigid schedule, having a basic routine can be a good idea because, during times of uncertainty, patterns bring comfort.
 I have included my sample schedule in my post with 10 Tips For Homeschooling Children.

 • Avoid Multitasking: Set time in the day when you will be doing activities with your own children, and time when you will be working.
 Trying to do both at the same time will leave you all frazzled!